-After seven years together, I know that’s a serious endorsement of this recipe from him.
+After so many years, I know that’s a serious endorsement of this recipe from him.
 And I couldn’t agree with him more!

 This post was originally published on October 28th, 2014.
 It was updated with new pictures and revised recipe instructions on July 18, 2016.

 - In a medium bowl, whisk together the sugar, ketchup, white vinegar, apple cider vinegar, soy sauce, and garlic powder until smooth.
 Mixture may feel grainy - this is okay.
 Sugar will dissolve while you work on the next steps.
 Set sauce aside.

 Preheat oven to 325 degrees F. Line a large baking sheet with aluminum foil, making sure the sides are also covered (this will help with cleanup), and place nearby.
 Pour canola oil in a large, high-lip pan and warm over medium-high heat.
 Place the beaten eggs in a shallow bowl nearby.
 For the cornstarch, you can either put it in another shallow bowl OR add it to a zip lock bag.
 Finally, place a plate nearby and cover it with a paper towel.